NikolaBravo/cfn-template-audit/readme.md

   Summary: {
     StackId: 'Unique stack identifier',
     StackName: 'The name associated with the stack',
-    TemplateDescription: 'The template description of the template used to create the stack',
+    TemplateDescription: 'The description of the template used to create the stack',
     CreationTime: 'The time the stack was created',
-    LastUpdatedTime: 'The time the stack was last updated.
-This field will only be returned if the stack has been updated at least once',
+    LastUpdatedTime: 'The time the stack was last updated',
     DeletionTime: 'The time the stack was deleted',
     StackStatus: 'The current status of the stack',
     StackStatusReason: 'Success/Failure message associated with the stack status'